department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 ### How do I get these benefits?

-You'll need to apply for benefits to find a Vocational Rehabilitation Counselor (VRC) to help you.
-Follow these steps to apply:
+First, you’ll need to apply for VR&E benefits.
+Then, you’ll work with your Vocational Rehabilitation Counselor (VRC).

+#### If you have your VA disability rating, follow these steps to apply:

 <ol class="process">